vulinh64/vulinh64.github.io/blog/2025-12-24-christmas-special-diy-maven-dependency.md

 git clone --branch 1.1.9 https://github.com/yourname/common-library.git
 ```

 This works like magic.
 Service A uses the shiny `2.0.0`, Service B chills with `1.1.9`.
 Two versions living independently in your `.m2` folder like civilized neighbors.
-When you finally create `2.0.0-FIX`, you just rebuild and update the version tags in each service's pom.xml accordingly.
+When you finally create `2.0.0-FIX`, you just rebuild and update the version tags in each service's `pom.xml` accordingly.

 ## Optimization Time

 As your project grows, you start noticing something annoying.
 Every time you clone from GitHub, you're downloading the entire commit history.
-You don't need to know that you fixed a typo in a comment 47 commits ago!
+You don't need to know that you fixed a typo in a comment 500 commits ago!

-Enter `--depth 1` for shallow cloning:
+Enter shallow cloning:

 ```shell
 git clone --branch 1.1.9 --depth 1 https://github.com/yourname/common-library.git